TrafficSenseMSD/core/misc/RISKS.md

+## Configuration of Python environment
+Virtualenv, anaconda, pipenv, etc.  Decide and implement.
+Everyone should be confident setting up the development tool chain on their local and test environments.

 ## Ensure the entire team is comfortable doing development (not scripts) in Python 3.6
 ### Mitigation Measures
 Have every team member...